 RSA Breakfast Club is a weekly opportunity to meet other Fellows and start the day with a purposeful conversation.

-Location: Dr Cross room, Rawthmells Coffeehouse, RSA House, 8 John Adam Street, WC2N 6EZ
+Location: Dr Cross Room, Rawthmells Coffeehouse, RSA House, 8 John Adam Street, WC2N 6EZ

 Upcoming Breakfast Club conversations:

-If you'd like to host an RSA Breakfast Club, please get in touch via firstname.lastname@example.org.
+Please note that there are no events in Rawthmells throughout August.
+If you'd like to host an RSA Breakfast Club, please get in touch via email@example.com.

 To find out about other Fellowship events coming up in London, please click here.